PakmanMafia/Snipe-Bot/README.md

 ## About

+A fork of Soucouyant's Snipe-Bot for discord.
+Works on improving the framework and issues presented within his version.

 The snipe bot is a simple discord bot that retrieves deleted messages using:
 - [Node.js](https://nodejs.org) module which easily interacts with the [Discord API](https://discord.com/developers/docs/intro)
 - [Discord.JS](https://discord.js.org/#/) library which provides easy to use JS methods and functions to make coding the bot a lot easier and smoother.